magento/merchdocs/src/stores/configuration-overview.md

 ### Sales Channels

-[Sales Chanel]({% link configuration/sales-channels.md %}) settings determine the clear log history, background tasks source, debag login, and read-only mode setting.
-Only available when Amazon Sales Channel is configured.
+[Sales Chanel]({% link configuration/sales-channels.md %}) settings configure the clear log history, background tasks source, debug login, and read-only mode settings.
+This feature is only available if your Magento 2 instance has Amazon Sales Channel installed and enabled.

 ### Dotdigital

-[Dotdigital]({% link configuration/dotdigital.md %}) settings determine the Dotdigital marketing solution setting.
-Allows set the build segments and triggers, data mapping, and creates a relevant account and marketing campaigns.
+[Dotdigital]({% link configuration/dotdigital.md %}) settings configure the Dotdigital marketing feature.
+It configures the build segments and triggers, data mapping, and lets you create a relevant account and marketing campaigns.

 ### Services